Graduate Certificate in Science (History and Philosophy of Science)

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The course will introduce the main accounts of the nature of science, and evaluate their usefulness in the analysis of specific episodes in the history of science.
-You may choose to focus on the philosophy of biomedical sciences, bioethics, or the history of medicine, or you may choose to work in the history and philosophy of the physical sciences, mathematics, or early modern science.
+Our selection of courses will give you the option to either focus on the philosophy of biomedical sciences, bioethics, or the history of medicine.
+Or you might like to work on the history and philosophy of the physical sciences, mathematics, or early modern science.

 As part of your studies you will reflect on the place of science in modern society as well as the ethical implications of science.
 Upon completion of this course you will have acquired a combination of basic research skills and the ability to identify and examine the conceptual and social dimensions of science, technology and medicine using a variety of scholarly techniques.